 1. Don’t Do it Just For The Money

 Going after a career that earns you a lot of money doesn’t mean you’re going to be happy.
 Many people who earn “good” money constantly complain about their job.
 What’s the point of making a lot of money if you’re miserable 40+ hours out of the week.
 If you decide to go to college, make sure it’s for career you actually enjoy.
 You’ll live a lot happier making less money doing something you love.
 The best financial move you can make it to begin earning money online which I show you how to do here.
-Everything is everyone is online.
+Everything and everyone is online.
 Many jobs are being outsourced.
 If you’re not making money online, you’re staying behind.

 2. You’ll Lose Friends